codelingo/docs/docs/concepts/tenets.md

 CLQL can express all rules that can be expressed in StyleCop.
 By abstracting away the details of document walking, CLQL can express in 9 lines, [a rule](/style-enforcers/#empty-block-statements) that takes ~50 lines of StyleCop.
 In addition to being, on average, 5 times less code to express these patterns, CLQL queries can be [generated](/clql.md/#query-generation) by selecting the code code elements in an IDE.

 CLQL is not limited to C# like StyleCop.
-CLQL can express logic about other domains of logic otuside of the scope of StyleCop, like version control.
+CLQL can express logic about other domains of logic outside of the scope of StyleCop, like version control.

 #### Empty Block Statements